Walter White Jr.: Concept and creation

 Walt Jr. is portrayed by RJ Mitte and is the son of protagonist Walter White and his wife Skyler.
 When asked why so much of the character's screen time is shown in scenes eating breakfast, creator Vince Gilligan commented that his "love of breakfast indeed seems to know no bounds".
 Walt Jr.'s Flynn alias was derived from actor Errol Flynn.
 Mitte said the character is much like his real self since they are roughly the same age, have the same type of attitude, and "mostly like to be treated the same way".
 Like the character, Mitte too has cerebral palsy, but a milder variation, and does not use crutches.
 He stated he had to regress from his therapy to portray the character, staying up late into the night to slur his speech and learning to walk on crutches so his walking would not look fake.
 He drew inspiration from people having cerebral palsy he knew from Shriners Hospital, Shreveport, and named the fictional character Forrest Gump as his "representation".
 The website that Walt Jr. creates to collect donations for his father's cancer treatment also exists as a real website, and as of 2013 the donations made to this website were directed to the National Cancer Coalition.
 Gilligan had plans for Walt Jr. to be killed off early in the series, much like Jesse Pinkman.
 Mitte even said that he himself wanted the character to be "bludgeoned and beaten to death".
 When conceiving the story for El Camino: A Breaking Bad Movie, Gilligan considered including Walt Jr., feeling that his inclusion would have been great, but ultimately desisted from the idea due to his feelings that the film should focus only in the most important characters in Jesse's life, which Walt Jr. was not.

 Reception

 At the 2013 Media Access Awards, Mitte received the SAG-AFTRA Harold Russell Award for his portrayal of Walter White Jr. in the series.

 Other appearances

-Mitte voiced Walt Jr. in an episode of Robot Chicken titled "Food" where he comedically raps about his character's supposed love of breakfast.
+Mitte voiced Walt Jr. in an episode of Robot Chicken titled "Food" where he comedically raps about his character's supposed love for breakfast.